*You can also support these cafes and restaurants by buying a voucher or donating via SOS Cafe, website here.

 To find out more about Miss Lucy's Queenstown, visit their website here.

 Cherry blossom chia with cherry coconut yoghurt and pear compote.
-No5 Church Lane's head chef Trent has shared a simple three-layer overnight chia pudding recipe for everyone to try out at home during lockdown.
+No5 Church Lane has shared a simple three-layer overnight chia pudding recipe for everyone to try out at home during lockdown.
 The best part about this morning dish is that the fruit / flavour can be substituted depending on preferences and whats in season.

 50g chia seeds